-Six Invaluable Tips For Publishing Your Stories
+Six Invaluable Tips For Publishing Your Short Stories by David Estringel

 1) Make sure your work is publish-ready.

+This is obvious, but it bears repeating.
 No matter what you write, make sure you thoroughly proof, edit, and revise your work.
 While some publishers suggest edits and provide feedback, others don’t and will likely toss out submissions that are rife with grammatical and spelling errors.
 Removing extraneous words and reading your manuscript aloud are also great ways to improve flow.

 2) Submit to the right publication/publisher.